GLAAD: Media consultation

-GLAAD has at times worked with companies and studios in a consultative role to help with the depiction of LGBT characters and themes in specific projects.
+In 2023, GLAAD began consulting with the producers of the Netflix documentary Will & Harper before it was submitted to the Sundance Film Festival.
+The documentary is about Will Ferrell and his close friend Harper Steele as they drive cross-country following Harper's disclosure that she is a transgender woman.
+Director Josh Greenbaum said "We partnered with GLAAD on this film, and they were really helpful in giving us feedback as we’re bringing the film out in the world."

+In 2021, GLAAD helped Oprah Winfrey prepare for the first TV interview with Elliot Page, after disclosing that he is transgender.
+"I was more nervous about this interview than anything.
+I wanted to get it right," Oprah told GLAAD's Nick Adams over Zoom following the interview.

+In 2019, the third season of the animated television series Young Justice consulted GLAAD on the subject of representing minority characters and narratives.

 In 2004, Fox provided GLAAD with an advance copy of their reality television special Seriously, Dude, I'm Gay for review.
 Upon review of the special, GLAAD condemned it as "an exercise in systematic humiliation."
 The special was shelved only hours before a scheduled meeting between GLAAD and Fox entertainment president Gail Berman to discuss the network's on-air depictions of gay men.
 Ray Giuliani, an executive producer of Seriously, Dude, I'm Gay, largely attributed the special's cancellation to pressures that Fox faced from GLAAD.
-Following the cancellation of the special, Fox organized another meeting with GLAAD for discussion over how to improve their on-air representations of the LGBT community.
+Following the cancellation of the special, Fox organized another meeting with GLAAD for discussion over how to improve their on-air representations of the LGBTQ community.
 Following the cancellation of Seriously, Dude, I'm Gay the executive producers of the TBS series He's a Lady consulted GLAAD for review of the transgender representation in their own program.

-The crossover fighting game Street Fighter X Tekken, developed by Japanese video game developer and publisher Capcom, was released in 2012.
-The game features Poison, who is a transgender woman, as a playable character.
-Capcom worked closely with GLAAD on the game's script to ensure they do not "alienate anybody" in regard to Poison's representation, and "anything that might be offensive has been very tailored to not be".